OSGeo/gdal/doc/source/drivers/raster/hdf4.rst

 --------

 All HDF4 attributes are transparently translated as GDAL metadata.
-In the HDF file attributes may be assigned assigned to the whole file as well as to particular subdatasets.
+In the HDF file attributes may be assigned to the whole file as well as to particular subdatasets.

 Open options